mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## What's the point of a NAS server?

-NAS is network-attached storage.
-A NAS server is just a server you can keep whose main purpose is to store data and make it available within your home network.
+NAS stands for network-attached storage.
+A NAS server is just a server you can keep whose purpose is to store data and make it available to computers within your home network.

-I'm a data hoarder, so I keep.
-I scan documents
+But every computer stores data.
+Why have a whole dedicated server for data?

-I use it to share data between computers in my house.
+I like decoupling data storage from my computers.
+I upgrade my main workstation every two to three years, and moving my data was always a pain.
+Solid state drives continue to get faster, and that's usually one of the biggest bottlenecks, but it was a pain to move all of my data from

-I used to keep everything
+I also have a _lot_ of data.
+I'm a data hoarder, so I have every digital photo I've ever taken, all of my notes from college, and the source code for every personal project.

-I keep disk ISOs on it.
-I don't like relying on streaming services to keep good content available, so I still buy physical copies of movies and TV shows, and I rip them.
-I keep the full raw disc image as well as a streaming-friendly MP4 copy.
-Each disc can take up around 60 GB of disk space, so I like having a lot of space.
+The biggest data source is my my DVD and Blu-Ray collection.
+I don't like relying on streaming services to keep good content available, so I still buy physical copies of movies and TV shows.
+As soon as I get a new disc, I rip it so that I have it available on my computer and can stream it to my TV.
+Between the raw ISO copy and the streamable MP4s, a single disc can take up around 60 GB of disk space.

-## What's a "homelab?"
+## What's a "homelab server?"

 Homelab is a colloquial term that's grown in popularity in the last few years.

 Homelab servers are no different from any other servers, except that you build them at home rather than in an office or data center.
-Many people use them as a low-stakes practice environment before using the same tools in a real-world business context.
+Many people use homelab servers as low-stakes practice environments before they use the technologies in a real-world business context.

 ## Why build your own NAS?

 If you're new to homelab or you don't have experience building PCs, I recommend that you **don't build your own NAS**.
-There are off-the-shelf solutions that offer basic functionality and user-friendly interfaces.
+There are off-the-shelf solutions that offer most of the same functionality and with a substantially better user experience.

-I've had a NAS since 2010.
-In fact, the first blog post I ever wrote was about using my NAS.
+Before building my own homelab NAS, I used a Synology DSXX that I used for XX years.
+And honestly, I loved it.
+It was one of the best purchases I ever made.
+It was a very gentle introduction into the world of NAS servers, and it's where I'd recommend you start if you're not sure about the whole NAS thing.

-I love my Synology.
-It's honestly one of the best products I've ever purchased.
-A few months ago, it started clicking, and I started to worry.
-I've built all the other computers in my home, so if some component breaks, I can just replace that part.
-The Synology is a packaged deal.
-If some part broke, I'd have to replace the whole thing.
-It's well past its warranty, and it's not a system you can repair on your own.
+As much as I love Synology, I hate platform lock-in.
+I had configured my Synology using Synology Hybrid RAID, a proprietary storage format that allows you to mix disks of different sizes.

-But as much as I love Synology, I hate platform lock-in.
-I had set up my Synology using Synology Hybrid RAID.
-Its advantage is that it can use disks of mismatched size, which is handy for growing your storage incrementally.
-But it's a proprietary technology, so only Synology NAS appliances can ready SHR volumes.
+A few months ago, my Synology started to make a clicking noise.
+I started to worry that XX years in, it didn't have much time left.
+I've built all the other computers in my home, so if a component breaks, I can just replace that part.
+Synology devices are not user-repairable.
+If a part breaks and you're past warranty, you have to replace the whole server.
+And if you've short-sightedly used a Synology-proprietary data format, you can't access the data on your disks unless you buy another Synology sytem.

-So I decided to switch to something open source and open standards, and I settled on ZFS.
+Fortunately, my Synology's clicking went away, but it was a wake up call how dependent I'd let myself become on that NAS.
+I decided to switch to something open source and open standards, so I decided on TrueNAS.

 ## Why TrueNAS?